spotlightpa/poor-richard/content/news/2020-10-22-SPLRENTBILLXX.md

 +++
 arc-id = "OHURLPJWAFGM7B6NKKGXR3GDX4"
-internal-id = "SPLRENTBILLXX"
-internal-budget = ""
-image = "external/rd4epnv2dx47vkjbrxx92dfkr0.jpeg"
-image-description = "As a result of the Senate’s inaction, the relief program will probably expire Nov.
-4 having distributed just a fraction of the money allotted to it." image-caption = "" image-credit = "Dan Nott / For Spotlight PA" image-size = "" published = 2020-10-22T09:30:00Z slug = "pa-rental-assistance-program-bill-house-senate-republicans" authors = ["Charlotte Keith"] byline = "Charlotte Keith of Spotlight PA" title = "Senate GOP halts fixes for Pa.’s troubled rent relief program, surprising even their own" subtitle = "" description = "The state House unanimously passed long-awaited changes Monday, but Senate leadership refused to advance it, leaving many landlords and families on the financial brink." blurb = "The state House unanimously passed long-awaited changes Monday, but Senate leadership refused to advance it, leaving many landlords and families on the financial brink." kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Charlotte Keith"]
+blurb = "The state House unanimously passed long-awaited changes Monday, but Senate leadership refused to advance it, leaving many landlords and families on the financial brink." byline = "Charlotte Keith of Spotlight PA" description = "The state House unanimously passed long-awaited changes Monday, but Senate leadership refused to advance it, leaving many landlords and families on the financial brink." image = "external/rd4epnv2dx47vkjbrxx92dfkr0.jpeg" image-credit = "Dan Nott / For Spotlight PA" image-description = "As a result of the Senate’s inaction, the relief program will probably expire Nov.
+4 having distributed just a fraction of the money allotted to it." internal-id = "SPLRENTBILLXX" kicker = "Coronavirus" modal-exclude = false no-index = false published = 2020-10-22T05:30:00-04:00 slug = "pa-rental-assistance-program-bill-house-senate-republicans" suppress-date = false suppress-featured = false title = "Senate GOP halts fixes for Pa.’s troubled rent relief program, surprising even their own" topics = ["Coronavirus", "Eviction"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>